optimalprime/running/README.md

 Wiring code for an Arduino Uno that generates musical tones and lights in response to sensor-detected impacts.

 There is a Fritzing file that shows the simple circuit that goes with the code.
-A demonstration of how to mount the sensors for the intended purpose (i.e. adding sound to bounce juggling) will likely be added as well.
+A demonstration of how to mount the sensors for the intended purpose (i.e. adding sound and light to bounce juggling) will likely be added as well.

 Demonstration as a sequencer: